Duncan Hall is a burned residence once owned by Major Green Duncan along Springfield south of Bloomfield, Kentucky.

 Constructed in the mid-1850’s 3 by Billy Riggs, Billy Goodin and Batcheldor, the Federal style house was owned by Major Green Duncan.
 1 Duncan served in the state legislature and as sheriff for Nelson County.
 He was also a depot agent at Bloomfield for the Louisville & Nashville Railroad’s Bloomfield Branch.
 2

 Duncan Hall was constructed with walls four bricks thick that were manufactured on site and from lumber that was cleared when the farm was developed.
 The house contained eight rooms measuring 20-foot-square with 13-foot ceilings, two large hallways and a kitchen in a rear ell.
-1 Slave quarters were located across the roadway.
+1 Slave quarters were located across the road.

 Duncan Hall was abandoned in the early 1990’s.
-On August 2, 2009, a lightening strike sparked a fire that engulfed the entire residence in flames.
-3 The house was declared a total loss.
+A lightning strike on August 2, 2009 sparked a fire that engulfed the entire residence in flames.
+3